coderjojo/creative-profile-readme/README.md

 Contribute in this repository by opening a [PR](./CONTRIBUTING.md) to this repository.
 Refer to the [CONTRIBUTING](./CONTRIBUTING.md) file for direction.

-This repo was inspired from [Developer Portfolios](https://github.com/emmabostian/developer-portfolios) github repository.
+This repository was inspired from [Developer Portfolios](https://github.com/emmabostian/developer-portfolios) github repository.

 Make your Profile look good & Inspire other's.